deborah1998/PA-2-final-/README.md

 If you are having trouble coming up with a story, think about a book or movie you enjoyed.
 Be inspired by its story line or characters and come up with something original.

 **DESIGN SUBMISSION: 9/28/16**
-Submit to GitHub: the algorithm for your adventure game in algorithm.txt.
+Submit to GitHub: the algorithm for your adventure game in designInitial.txt.

 *Remember to double check on github.com that your files pushed.
 If they didn’t, you need to push them.
 I can only see what is on github.com, not what is only on your computer.*